 - 1 tbsp of Canola Oil

 - Add your salmon to a food safe bowl or bag, then pour the marinade over top.
 Make sure to mix around thoroughly as to get all parts of the salmon marinated.

 - Add a skillet over the fire 2 minutes before cooking.

-Garnish the salmon with sesame seeds, lime wedges and scallions.
+- Garnish the salmon with sesame seeds, lime wedges and scallions.
 Serve and enjoy!